sundbry/nightshell/README.md

   (nightshell.core/break "Bar!"))
 ```

-When a breakpoint is encountered, an interactive REPL window will pop up.
+When a breakpoint is encountered, an interactive REPL window will pop up in the same scope as the break.
 You can use
 ```clj
 (return)
 ```